 The prize of $500 and an engraved plaque are presented to the recipient during the CLA Beatty Award and California Young Reader Award event at the CLA annual conference.
 The event also provides the author with a forum to speak about his/her book and provides an opportunity for attendees to meet the author during a book signing.

-My Papi Has a Motorcycle, written by Isabel Quintero and illustrated by Zeke Peña, and published by Kokila, an imprint of Penguin Random House, has been selected as the 2020 recipient of the California Library Association’s John and Patricia Beatty Award.
+The Land of the Cranes, written by Aida Salazar, and published by Scholastic Press, has been selected as the 2021 recipient of the California Library Association’s John and Patricia Beatty Award.
 Every year since 1989, the Beatty Award honors the author of a distinguished book for children or young adults that best promotes an awareness of California and its people.